LibreQoE/LibreQoS/README.md

 * LibreNMS device import
 * UNMS/UCRM device import

-## Lab Requirements
+## Requirements
 * Edge and Core routers with MTU 1500 on links between them
+   * If you use MPLS, you would terminate MPLS traffic at the core router
 * OSPF primary link (low cost) through the server running LibreQoS
-* OSPF backup link recommended
+* OSPF backup link
 ![Diagram](docs/diagram.png?raw=true "Diagram")

 ## Server Requirements